 We will require your bowel to be empty for this examination.
-We will have given you two bowel cleansing agent to take the day before your procedure.
+We will have given you a bowel cleansing agent, which has an aniseed flavour, called gastrografin to help us see your bowel in the abdomen on the scan.
+You will need to drink this aniseed drink the day before your procedure.

 Although it may be a lot to drink, please try to finish it as it will help us diagnose your problem.
-It might give you a little diarrhoea, but this is nothing to worry about.